 What will happen to supplier data changes as the new system goes live?

-Supplier data changes will be frozen at close of play on 29 August, after which no supplier data changes can be processed until 1 October.
-After go live, suppliers will be able to change their own details on the supplier portal (assuming they have validated their details and registered for the portal).
+Once the new finance system has gone live, suppliers will be able to change their own details on the supplier portal (assuming they have validated their details and registered for the portal).

 Tradeshift is online, but I can’t submit invoices – why not?